Meet our Board Members and the Hub Team

 Elaine also worked at NZDF where she managed large-scale projects for didymo biosecurity, sustainability and culture change.
 She knows the power of community collaborative decision-making from her work as science coordinator for Greater Wellington Regional Council’s Whaitua process.

-In 2014 Nelson become home to Elaine and her young family.
-Always on the edge of the socio-enviro interface, she is passionate about creating social and environmental wellbeing by reconnecting people with nature.
+In 2014 Nelson become home to Elaine and her family.
+She’s deeply passionate about creating social and environmental wellbeing by connecting people with nature.